balbuf/composer-wp/README.md

 Where possible, Composer-WP uses full text searching to match against names and descriptions.

-You can use `composer show` to get more information about a package or simply verify that it exists:
+You can use `composer show -a` to get more information about a package or simply verify that it exists:

 ```
-$ composer show wordpress-plugin/contact-form-7
+$ composer show -a wordpress-plugin/contact-form-7
 ```

 If the package exists, composer will provide additional details such as available versions.